-Expedition 334 is also considered a stand-alone project providing data to solve longstanding problems related to the tectonics of the region.
+Expedition 334 is also considered a stand-alone project providing data to solve long-standing problems related to the tectonics of the region.
 These primary objectives are

-- 1. Determining the Cocos Ridge subduction arrival time and its effects on the margin tectonics (e.g., acceleration of tectonic erosion processes); - 2.
-Examining the evolution of the Central America volcanic arc, of which the most relevant effects would be the timing of the progressive shut off of the volcanic arc and the uplift of the Talamanca Cordillera; and - 3.
-Determining the time progression of the death of a volcanic arc and the identification of potential late products.
+- To determine the Cocos Ridge subduction arrival time and its effects on the margin tectonics (e.g., acceleration of tectonic erosion processes); - To examine the evolution of the Central American Volcanic Arc, of which the most relevant effects would be the timing of the progressive shut off of the volcanic arc and the uplift of the Talamanca Cordillera; and - To determine the time progression of the death of a volcanic arc and its potential late products.
 This subject can be explored in detail because we would have at least two sedimentary columns to correlate events and thereby explore the consequences of the time-progressive subduction of the Cocos Ridge.